BenoitAdam94/nullDC4Wii/README.md

 - Castlevania (Demo)
 - Sega Tetris

 Wii Dynarec has been improved & completed by AI.
-Compile but doesn't run.
+Compile but doesn't run (Black Screen).
 See /archive folder

 ## Compatibility